Menu

 • Curiosity about soft matter, fluid mechanics and computational methods.

-• Strong motivation for hands-on research.
+• Interest in hands-on research.

 Application process: